-Point to point refers to a direct network connection, where the viewing station has a direct connection to the recording unit/s or site.
+Point to point refers to a direct network connection, where the viewing station

 DVR 1 192.168.1.1

 Note: the switches have been left out of the images for simplicity's sake.

 Multi-step is when a recording unit is used to forward incoming network traffic to other recording units.
 The recording units would normally form part of a dedicated surveillance network.